 Pacifica State Beach to Gray Whale Cove State Beach

-Keep your eyes peeled, as it is abundant in wild hares.
+Always keep your eyes peeled as you drive around San Francisco gem, as it is abundant in wild hares as well.
 Peep the free-growing fennel and gaze at a staircase that leads down to the beach.
 The stairs are no longer safe to use, but the lack of human tramping has become abundant in wildflowers.
 You'll never forget this experience.

 Pro Tip: Check out the Gray Whale Cove Trail.
 At 2.2 miles, this hike is great for all skill levels and showcases the most beautiful wildflowers.

-Saratoga is more than its boutiques, gorgeous downtown, and excellent restaurants.
-As one of the most charming towns in the Bay Area, it makes for an exceptional drive in the hills.
+Like Haight Ashbury, Saratoga is more than its boutiques, gorgeous downtown, and excellent restaurants, making it one of the best places to go for a San Francisco scenic drive.
+As a charming town in the Bay Area, it makes for an exceptional drive in the hills.
 Start by navigating towards Garrod Farms and enjoy being taken through the most delightful parts of Saratoga's hills.

-Do you know that feeling when Julie Andrews sings "The Hills are Alive with the sound of music………" in The Sound of Music?
+Do you know that feeling when Julie Andrews sings "The Hills are Alive with the Sound of Music………" in The Sound of Music?
 That is how you will feel when driving through these hills.
-Perhaps I'm partial to sunsets, or maybe the sunsets here genuinely are exceptional.
-However, I think this drive is most stunning at sunset.
+This drive is most stunning at sunset, so time your visit.

-You have a couple of options to wind down your adventurous day.
-Head into the Garrod Farm's winery and enjoy a cheeky treat.
+If you have a couple of options to wind down your adventurous day, head into the Garrod Farm's winery and enjoy a cheeky treat.
 Or make your way towards Saratoga's downtown.
-I highly recommend the cozy outdoor patio at The Hero Ranch Kitchen.
+Then, hang out at the cozy outdoor patio of The Hero Ranch Kitchen.

 Scenic San Francisco Drive to Point Reyes

 Point Reyes has plenty of delights to offer on its own.
-But, if you combine your visit with a drive, you can enthrall your senses in unimaginable ways.
+But, if you combine your visit with a scenic drive in Bay Area, you can enthrall your senses in unimaginable ways.

-Begin by navigating to Muir Woods.
+You can begin your scenic drive San Francisco by navigating to Muir Woods.
 Gaze in wonder as you drive through some enchanting woodlands.
-While driving through Muir Woods is impossible, we highly recommend parking and hiking through the redwoods.
-Experiencing the woody smell and ethereal sights as you go.
+While driving through Muir Woods is impossible, we highly recommend parking and hiking through the redwoods and experiencing the woody smell and ethereal sights as you go.